 - ATM – ATM refers to when a customer uses a card tied to their bank account to make a bill payment similar to a debit payment, but the card does not need a Visa or Mastercard logo.
 Instead, it can be an ATM card issued by their bank.
-The payment is processed through the ATM networks, such as STAR, NYCE, PULSE, and Accel Exchange.
+The payment is processed through an ATM network, such as STAR, NYCE, PULSE, or Accel Exchange.
 The customer’s payment experience making an ATM transaction is the same as a making a debit transaction.
 The difference is in who processes the payment and the costs associated with processing the payment.

 - ACH – An ACH is an electronic check.
 When using ACH, funds are deducted directly from a customer’s checking or savings account.